fsentypal/CS50-projects/README.md

 # CS50-projects
-This is a compilation od all of my solutions to the cs50 problems by week
+This is a compilation of all of my solutions to the cs50 problems by week